sourceperl/rpi.backup/README.md

 # rpi.backup

-A usefull set of tools for backup a Raspberry (locally or remotely).
+A useful set for backup or restore a Raspberry (locally or remotely).

 ## Rsync